 If the goods are packed in retail sale packages containing several pieces, the supplementary unit should always be the total sum of the individual goods according to the CN nomenclature.
 Example: A company imports 20 packages of five CDs.
 In the statistical declaration, the entry "100 pcs" is given as the supplementary unit.

 The invoice value shall be declared as an integer, without decimals (whole euros, no cents).

 The invoice value for arrivals is the taxable value of the intra-Community acquisitions, which refers to the price based on an agreement between the seller and the buyer, which includes all additions to the price that the seller charges the buyer.
 If the seller charges the buyer with expenses caused by the delivery of the goods (e.g. transportation costs), these must be included in the taxable value.
 The value added tax in connection with the taxable value, however, shall not be included in the declared invoice value.

 If the taxable value need not be defined for taxation purposes, the price of the good according to the invoice, excluding VAT, shall be declared as the invoice value.

-The invoice value for dispatches is the tax free selling price of the good according to the invoice.
-If the seller charges the buyer with expenses caused by the delivery of the good, these shall be included in the invoice value.
+The invoice value for dispatches is the tax free selling price of the goods according to the invoice.
+If the seller charges the buyer with expenses caused by the delivery of the goods, these shall be included in the invoice value.